Out-of-Network Insurance Guide

 • Your policy explains the out-of-network coverage rates: Your cost for out-of-network healthcare will be higher because these medical providers do not have a pricing contract with your health insurance company.
 Each policy and type of care will have a different cost breakdown.
 By reviewing the details of your policy, you can learn how your out-of-pocket costs for in-network health care compare to what you'll pay for out-of-network health care.

 • You're responsible for choosing in-network or out-of-network services: Before seeking any health care, you can avoid unexpected costs by checking if your doctors and facilities are in a health insurer's network.
 It's up to you to know if your health care will be charged at in-network rates or out-of-network rates.
-Because an insurance company's network can change throughout the calendar year, it's a good idea to double-check the directory or call your insurer if you have any questions.
+Because an insurance company's network can change throughout the calendar year, it's a good idea to double-check the directory or call your insurance company if you have any questions.

 • Out-of-network care may be excluded from deductibles or out-of-pocket maximums: With some health insurance plans, out-of-network expenses may be excluded from the policy's structural benefits.
 In these cases, what you spend on out-of-network health care may not count toward your deductible or out-of-pocket maximum.
 This could create a financially risky situation where you could be responsible for the full cost of your out-of-network health care without any limitations.